EmoVerse: Exploring Multimodal Large Language Models for Sentiment and Emotion Understanding: Introduction

+Additionally, existing datasets are often insufficient for training MLLMs in multitask settings due to their lack of diversity and task coverage.
+To address this issue, we construct the \textbf{Affective Multitask (AMT) dataset}, which includes the five tasks mentioned above.
+By incorporating these tasks, the AMT dataset facilitates the development of models capable of recognizing, reasoning, and inferring the causes of sentiment and emotion.

-In summary, our main contributions are as follows: \begin{itemize} \item We construct the EMT dataset.
+In summary, our main contributions are as follows: \begin{itemize} \item We construct the AMT dataset.
 Each piece of data in this dataset contains queries for five tasks and the corresponding labels.
-The EMT dataset encourages the model to capture the relationship between sentiment and emotion from the perspective of different tasks, enabling the model to extract richer contextual information. \item We introduce the M2SE strategy, which enables effective multitask learning by leveraging multistage training on diverse emotion and sentiment-related tasks.
-To the best of our knowledge, this is the first time the ECPE task has been introduced within the emotion domain as part of a multitask learning framework. \item We develop the EmoVerse model.
-EmoVerse unifies tasks in the sentiment and emotion domains by employing the M2SE strategy.
-To ensure better adaptability to edge devices, we train the model with two different parameter configurations: 4B and 8B. \item EmoVerse demonstrates outstanding performance across a wide range of tasks.
+The AMT dataset encourages the model to capture the relationship between sentiment and emotion from the perspective of different tasks, enabling the model to extract richer contextual information. \item We explore the relationships between different sentiment and emotion-related tasks within a multitask learning framework.
+Through this exploration, we identify the optimal strategy, called M2SE.
+This exploration is the first multitask investigation in the field of affective computing. \item We develop the EmoVerse model.
+EmoVerse unifies tasks in the sentiment and emotion domains by leveraging the M2SE strategy. \item EmoVerse demonstrates outstanding performance across a wide range of tasks.
 On the CMU-MOSEI dataset for MSA\cite{zadeh2018multimodal}, it achieves an Acc2 score of 88.51\%.
-Similarly, on the MELD dataset for ER\cite{poria2018meld}, it attains a weighted F1 score of 66.74.
-Additionally, ablation studies further validate the effectiveness of the M2SE strategy. \end{itemize}
+Similarly, on the MELD dataset for MER\cite{poria2018meld}, it attains a weighted F1 score of 66.74. \end{itemize}